Gaopeng-Bai/NSIS_intergated_envSet/README.md

 * Then just follow the step to create new file.

-* Finally, file is ready to build for a installer.
+* Finally, a NSIS file is ready to build for your installer.